 To get the best fit, you’ll need to try some helmets on.
 First of all, measure your head with a tape measure.
 Place the tape just above your eyebrows, where the circumference of your head is the greatest.
 This will give you a general size to work from.
 Some helmets are sized small, medium and large and others will have measurements by inches or centimeters.
 Write your measurement down, and take it to the tack shop with you.
 Use your measurement as a guideline for finding size and start trying on helmets.

 The reason your measurement is only a guideline is because some helmets fit different shapes of heads differently.
-For instance, I have a round head, and find some helmets uncomfortable.
-Others I know who wear the types of helmets I can’t claim they have an oval shaped head.
-So size is not the only thing to consider.
+Size is not the only thing to consider.
 That’s why it’s hard to buy a helmet online.
 It would be easy to think you bought the right size and then find the helmet was uncomfortable.

 Once you have the helmet on your head, leave the harness undone and tip your head back and forth, and side to side.
 The helmet should sit firmly, not sliding forward or backwards.
 The helmet should be snug, but not tight.
 Remember that the linings will compress with use, so take that into account.
 Do up the harness and notice how the helmet feels.
 It should feel secure but not like your head is being squeezed.
 Pay attention to any pressure points that may become irritating.
-The helmet should be between one half (1.25 cm) to one inch (2.5cm) above the eyebrows.
+The helmet should be between one half (1 1/4 centimeters) to one inch (2 1/2 centimeters) above the eyebrows.
 If the helmet looks perched on your head or sits too low, try another style.

 Buying Used Helmets